meeloo/fretboarder/docs/index.md

 * Added tooltips explaining every parameter in the UI
 * Removed some construction planes and sketches
 * FIXED: crash when asking for a perpandicular fret beyond the 23rd
+### Added in v0.3a
+* moved the UI to tabs, some computers couldn't display the whole UI vertically

 ### New in v0.2
 * more than 200 times faster!